Best Life Insurance for Overweight Individuals in 2025 (Compare the Top 10 Companies)

 Pros

-- Broad Coverage Choices: Offers term, whole, and universal policy that best suits overweight individuals.
+- Broad Coverage Choices: Offers term, whole, and universal policies that overweight individuals can choose from depending on their unique needs.

 - Personalized Agent Support: Dedicated agents assist during claims and policy customization to make things easier for overweight applicants.